-"It's very haphazard in Tokyo.
-You don't see so much zoning," she said in an interview.
-"I find it very vibrant and visually very stimulating, and I see a lot of colors and energy, even what other people see as gray.
+zoning," she said in an interview.
+"I find it very vibrant and visually very stimulating and I see a lot of colors and energy, even in what other people see as gray.
 So I use colors to express the kind of vitality and energy I feel in Tokyo."

-Her works in recent years are mostly devoid of people.
-"I'm focusing more on buildings and structural things and shapes and shadows and blocks of shadows and patterns.
+But her works in recent years are mostly devoid of people.
+"I'm focusing more on buildings and structural things and shapes and shadows and blocks of shadows and patterns."

-"I used to paint with more thick paint and more brush work, more curves, shapes, designs," she said.
+"I used to paint with more thick paint and more brush work, more curves, shapes, designs," she related.
 "I've been interested in the lines and shapes of the buildings and the way the buildings meet the sky and the way the telephone lines intersect."